prody/ProDy/doc/examples/dynamics/generate_conformers.rst

 Traverse a mode
 -------------------------------------------------------------------------------

-:func:`traverseMode` function generates conformations along a single normal mode.
+:func:`~.traverseMode` function generates conformations along a single normal mode.
 Conformations are generated in both directions along the given mode.
 *rmsd* argument is used to set the RMSD distance to the farthest conformation.